Quick Answer

 Customers may not redeem the promo immediately.
 Screenshots, copy buttons, or automatic application at checkout all help.

-Tina runs a bakery and uses QR codes on cake boxes.
-The landing page shows a bold promo code and a “Save for later” note.
+A bakery placing QR codes on cake boxes can show a bold promo code and a “Save for later” note on the landing page.
 Customers often screenshot it while leaving the shop.

 Match the offer to the context